Table of Contents_

 Does pollen have you down?
 Do you suffer from asthma?
-Those shopping for the good air purifier have no doubt already checked out these two popular models, so I thought I would compare the two so that you can see what their strengths and weaknesses are.
+Those shopping for a good air purifier have no doubt already checked out these two popular models, so I thought I would compare the two so that you can see what their strengths and weaknesses are.
 So read onward as I compare Molekule vs Dyson.
+Or, check out other our mashups such as Dyson vs Alen BreathSmart and Coway vs Molekule.
+And, if you’d prefer one over the other, check out our Molekule air purifier review and our Dyson TP04 Pure Cool Tower review.

 The Dyson air purifier sports a unique design in the world of air cleaners.
 It has the vent and filters at the base of the unit, while the top is an open bladeless ring called an “amp”.
 The large amp delivers better airflow and purification.
 The size of the amp differs between Dyson models, but as the amp size gets larger, it can pass more air through.